-Participants in the descendant community focus groups generally concurred with these concerns and priorities, but added that obstacles to preservation also included 1) the lack of a central repository for African American cemetery data and 2) state and local government impacts to historic cemeteries through permitting, lack of planning, and other actions and inactions.
+This page: The survey (see Appendix 1) requested information about cemeteries with which respondents are affiliated.
+Respondents were welcome to list multiple cemeteries.
+This pie chart shows the locations of those cemeteries but should not be assumed to be representative of the distribution of historic African American cemeteries statewide.
+A list of the cemeteries with which respondents are affiliated is provided as Appendix 2. and priorities, but added that obstacles to preservation also included 1) the lack of a central repository for African American cemetery data, and 2) state and local government impacts to historic cemeteries through permitting, lack of planning, and other actions and inactions.
 Descendant communities' experience of historical trauma caused by the destruction of cemeteries and burial sites by private and government interests was a recurrent theme among survey and focus group respondents.
 Strong interest was expressed by some in providing targeted support to those communities most impacted by these types of actions.